 Katy Perry and Taylor Swift must have officially joined the ranks of Feuds Worth Remembering — alongside Bette Davis/Joan Crawford and James Adomian/Alec Baldwin — because the myth of their failed friendship just keeps on living.
 Last night, American Idol brought their feud to the forefront again when a contestant told Perry that his musical idol was Taylor Swift.
-The contestant apologized to Perry for loving Swift.
+The contestant apologised to Perry for loving Swift.

 "I'm sorry, Katy," he said.
 "I love Taylor Swift."